 You may be advised on basic exercises such as walking or stretching, as well as instructions for the application of ice and heat.
 Postural advice is also prescribed in order to protect vulnerable regions of your spine and extremities.

-Although most feel immediate relief after the adjustment, some may experience a temporary increase in swelling or some muscle soreness from guarding.
+Although most feel immediate relief after the adjustment, some may experience temporary reactionary swelling or some muscle soreness from guarding.
 This is normal and usually settles within 48 hours.
 Some acute stages of presentation may not feel any different for several days until inflammation has begun to settle.